FILM REVIEWS

-As a feature that’s part of Warner’s cycle of early Depression musicals, which began with “Forty-Second Street,” “Flirtation Walk,” directed by Frank Borzage, is not as good a musical movie.
+A feature that’s part of Warner’s cycle of early Depression era musicals, which began with Forty-Second Street, Flirtation Walk, directed by Frank Borzage, was a box-office hit.

-Again pairing Dick Powell and Ruby Keeler, the slender tale, scripted by Delmer Daves and Lou Edelman, revolves around a West Point cadet who falls in love with the daughter of his general, who sends her away before their affair can blossom.
+Again pairing Dick Powell and Ruby Keeler, tale, scripted by Delmer Daves and Lou Edelman, revolves around a West Point cadet who falls in love with the daughter of his general, who sends her away before their affair can blossom.

 Overseeing the choreography, Bobby Connolly is not Busby Berkeley, and thus the musical numbers are not as exciting.
 But the leads exude naiveté and charm, making the film more enjoyable to watch.